Economic history of the United Kingdom: 1945–2001

 Although Britain achieved ultimate victory in the war, the economic costs were enormous.
+The net losses in British national wealth amounted to 18.6% (£4.595 billion) of the prewar wealth (£24.68 billion), at 1938 prices.
 Six years of prolonged warfare and heavy losses of merchant shipping meant that Britain had lost two-thirds of her pre-war export trade by 1945.
 The loss of her export markets also caused a serious shortage of US dollars, which were crucial to servicing Britain's war debt and maintaining imports from the United States.
 Most of Britain's gold and currency reserves were depleted and the Government had been forced to sell off the bulk of British overseas assets to fund the war effort.
 When Lend Lease was terminated by the United States in August 1945, Britain was unable to pay for the import of essential supplies from America.
 Although the US agreed to cancel $20 million in Lend Lease debt, the UK was forced to obtain a $3.75 billion loan from the United States at 2% interest in December 1945.
-The US/UK trade imbalance was perilously high, forcing the extension of rationing to lessen the imbalance and preserve precious US dollars for the servicing of loan repayments.
+The US/UK trade imbalance was perilously high, forcing the extension of rationing to lessen the imbalance and preserve precious United States dollars for the servicing of loan repayments.

 Successive governments squandered billions of Marshall Plan Aid to support British world power pretensions, and so jeopardised the economic future of Britain.
-The Labour government chose not to use the $2.7 billion (Germany received $1.7b) in aid for industrial modernization like West Germany had.
+The Labour government chose not to use the $2.7 billion (Germany received $1.7b) in aid for industrial modernisation like West Germany had.

 Germany rebuilt factories like the Volkswagen plant in Wolfsburg.
 Germany, France and Italy were fully re-engineered with all electric rail lines.
 In Britain, steam engines, mechanical semaphore signalling and old track would remain into the 1960s.
 In addition, the road and telecommunications network in Britain remained equally inadequate, ill-maintained and out-of-date.

-By 1950-1 the UK still spent 7.7% of GNP on defence while Germany and Japan spent nothing.
+By 1950–1 the UK still spent 7.7% of GNP on defence while Germany and Japan spent nothing.

 In the 1945 general election, just after the end of the war in Europe, the Labour Party led by Clement Attlee was elected with a landslide majority (its first ever outright majority), introducing sweeping reforms of the British economy.
 Taxes were increased, industries were nationalised, and the welfare state with the National Health Service, pensions, and social security was expanded.
 Most rations were lifted by 1950, with a few of them remaining until 1954.